PKU-YuanGroup/LanguageBind/README.md

 We make multi-view enhancements to language.
 We produce multi-view description that combines **meta-data**, **spatial**, and **temporal** to greatly enhance the semantic information of the language.
 In addition we further **enhance the language with ChatGPT** to create a good semantic space for each modality aligned language.

 ## 🤖 Model Zoo
 * We list the pretrained checkpoints of LanguageBind below.
-Note that LanguageBind can be disassembled into different branches to handle different tasks.
+We provide **an aggregated weight (LanguageBind)** for online demo and inference.
+Additionally, LanguageBind can be disassembled into different branches to handle different tasks.
+* We additionally trained Video-Language with the LanguageBind method, which is stronger than on CLIP4Clip framework.
 * The cache comes from OpenCLIP, which we downloaded from HuggingFace.
 Note that the original cache for pretrained weights is the Image-Language weights, just a few more HF profiles.
-* We additionally trained Video-Language with the LanguageBind method, which is stronger than on CLIP4Clip framework.
 <div align="center">
 <table border="1" width="100%">
     <tr align="center">